ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 Follow these steps to install a custom OS from a CIFS Share:

 1. Make sure that the ISO is on the CIFS Share.
-1. Log in to the IPMI management console by pointing your web browser to the IP specified by [IBM](cloud.ibm.com){: external}.
+1. Log in to the IPMI management console by pointing your web browser to the appropriate IP.
 1. From the {{site.data.keyword.cloud_notm}} console, go to **Devices** > **Your server (device details)** > **Remote Mgmt**.
 The username and password are also specified in the details.
 1. Hover over **Virtual media** and click **CD-ROM image**
 1. Complete the appropriate details and click **Save and mount**.